First aid for babies and children

 - the Australian Red Cross

 Once you have a kit, you can customise it to suit your needs.
-For example, if you have a baby, you might want to include a digital thermometer and pain relief medicine suitable for infants.
+For example, if you have a baby, you might want to include a digital thermometer and pain relief medicine suitable for babies.

 Make sure you keep your kit safe and dry and check it regularly to make sure the contents are in good condition and within the use-by date.
+Keep it out of children’s reach.

 Resources and support